MSLNZ/msl-loadlib/README.rst

    >>> java.gateway.shutdown()  # doctest: +SKIP

-To load a `Component Object Model`_ pass in the library's GUID. *This example will only work on Windows.*
+To load a `Component Object Model`_ pass in the library's Program ID. *NOTE: This example will only work on Windows.*

-Here we load the FileSystemObject_ and include the ``'com'`` argument to indicate that it is a COM library
+Here we load the FileSystemObject_ library and include the ``'com'`` argument to indicate that it is a COM library

 .. code-block:: pycon